ccnokes/advanced-bash-automation-for-web-developers/14-send-receive-from-nodejs/README.md

 echo $cpus
 ```

-See qscheck for the example script.
+See qscheck for the example script that parses and checks querystring values.
 We can use that script like so:
 ```bash
 ./qscheck 'abc=123&def=456' abc 123
 echo $? # check the exit status, should be 0